blucz/beprepared/README.md

 - Filter out images that are too small, or low quality
 - Manually select images that are relevant to your task
 - Auto-caption images using GPT-4o, JoyCaption, Llama 3.2, BLIP3, xGen-mm, or another VLM
-- Manually tag images with concepts or that are not understood by the VLM
+- Manually tag images with information that is not understood by the VLM
-- Use an LLM prompt to compose tags + captions into a final caption, perhaps introducing additional rules
+- Use an LLM prompt to compose tags + VLM captions into a final caption, perhaps introducing additional rules
 - Perform caption augmentation by generating a few caption variations for each image
 - Create a training directory with `foo.jpg`, `foo.txt`, `bar.jpg`, `bar.txt`, ...